 - They are loaded with omega-3 anti-inflammatory fats that help improve focus and concentration.

 - Wild-caught salmon is one of the best brain boosting foods on the planet.

 - It’s loaded with anti-inflammatory omega-3 fats that are great for our brains.

-- Farm-raised salmon is not as good as wild-salmon because, it may be filled with mercury, coloring agents and other toxins which damage our brains.
+- Farm-raised salmon is not as good as wild-salmon because, it may be filled with mercury,

 - Avocados contain healthy brain boosting monounsaturated fat.